Global potential for wind-generated electricity

 - In the contiguous United States, wind has the potential to supply as much as 16 times total current domestic electrical demand.

 - When required, new power transmission lines add appropriately 10% to a project’s cost, and consequently are not prohibitive.

 - Wind-energy potential falls below demand only during the summer months, when winds decrease and electrical use rises.

-Tags: carbon, global warming, greenhouse gases, renewable energy, infrastructure
+Keywords: carbon, global warming, greenhouse gases, renewable energy, infrastructure

 Citation: Lu, Xi; et al. "Global Potential for Wind-Generated Electricity,", Proceedings of the National Academy of Sciences, June 2009. doi: 10.1073/pnas.0904101106.